yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

-Since then, the [Ethereum Foundation](https://blog.ethereum.org/2016/06/17/critical-update-re-dao-vulnerability/) has suggested that the community decide on whether they want to soft-fork to freeze the funds of the hacker.
+Since then, the [Ethereum Foundation](https://blog.ethereum.org/2016/06/17/critical-update-re-dao-vulnerability/) has asked the community to decide on whether they want to soft-fork to freeze the funds of the hacker.
 The Parity and Geth clients have released (differing?) updates that let the miner choose whether to soft-fork, or not.
 Furthermore, Slock.it has come out with a [counter-attack](https://twitter.com/jaekwon/status/744609177738219520) against the hacker.

-Meanwhile, the community is arguing about the pros and cons of a soft-fork, as well as a hard-fork to return the funds, or [negotiation-with/extorting the hacker](https://twitter.com/crainbf/status/743842869010665472) to return most of the funds without the need for a hard-fork.
+Meanwhile, the community is arguing about the pros and cons of a soft-fork, and a hard-fork to return the funds, or [negotiating-with/extorting the hacker](https://twitter.com/crainbf/status/743842869010665472) to return most of the funds without a hard-fork.
 An [open letter](http://pastebin.com/CcGUBgDG) as well as an [interview](https://www.cryptocoinsnews.com/exclusive-full-interview-transcript-alleged-dao-attacker/) allegedly from the hacker is circulating in the web discussing plausibly-deniable bribes against the miners to prevent a soft-fork at all, but